Corentin-Vidick/Project2-Battleship/README.md

   - __Player shoots__

     Player selects a cell to shoot at.
 Player is informed if:
-      - Cell previously shot.
+      - Cell previously shot, goes back to selecting a cell to shoot.
-      - Not right amount of cells (1) selected.
+      - Not right amount of cells (1) selected, goes back to selecting a cell to shoot.
-      - Boat hit.
+      - Boat hit, moves back to battle phase.
-      - Miss.
+      - Miss, moves back to battle phase.
     Player's own half of the map is revealed, only opponent's half is clickable

     ![Cell selected](/documentation/shooting-phase-cell-selected.jpg)